Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 What is the Integrated Guided-Missile Development Programme (IGMDP)?

-Dr. APJ Abdul Kalam, a prominent scientist and former President of India, was instrumental in the development of the Integrated Guided Missile Development Programme (IGMDP), which aimed to enhance India’s self-sufficiency in missile technology.
-Approved by the Indian government on July 26, 1983, the IGMDP brought together the nation’s scientific community, academic institutions, research and development laboratories, industry partners, and the three defence services to create strategic, indigenous missile systems.
+Dr. APJ Abdul Kalam, a prominent scientist and former President of India, played a key role in developing the Integrated Guided Missile Development Programme (IGMDP).
+It aimed to enhance India’s self-sufficiency in missile technology.
+Furthermore, approved by the Indian government on July 26, 1983, the IGMDP brought together the nation’s scientific community, academic institutions, research and development laboratories, industry partners, and the three defence services to create strategic, indigenous missile systems.

-The IGMDP, a part of DRDO research and development, was designed to address the diverse requirements of the Indian defence forces, leading to the development of five key missile systems:
+The IGMDP, a part of DRDO research and development, was designed to address the diverse requirements of the Indian defence forces.
+Consequently, it led to the development of five key missile systems:

 1. Prithvi: A short-range surface-to-surface ballistic missile.